Tilting modules for the current algebra of a simple Lie algebra: The canonical filtration and proof of Proposition

-We need one more standard result (whose proof we include for convenience) to prove part (i) of Proposition \ref{extnablaconn}. \begin{lem} Suppose that $M\in\cal I_{\bdd}$ has a $\nabla$--filtration.
-Then $M$ admits a $\nabla$--filtration In particular there exists $(\mu,s)\in P^+\times \bz$ with $\mu\in P^+$ maximal such that $M_\mu\ne 0$ and a surjective map $M\to\nabla(\mu,s)$ such that the kernel of this map also admits a $\nabla$--filtration, \end{lem}
+We need one more standard result (whose proof we include for convenience) to prove part (i) of Proposition \ref{extnablaconn}. \begin{lem} Suppose that $M\in\cal I_{\bdd}$ has a (possibly infinite) $\nabla$--filtration.
+Then $M$ admits a $\nabla$--filtration